Optical flow: Learning-based models

 Most learning-based approaches to optical flow use supervised learning.
 In this case, many frame pairs of video data and their corresponding ground-truth flow fields are used to optimise the parameters of the learning-based model to accurately estimate optical flow.
-This process often relies on vast training datasets due to the number of parameters involved.
+This process often relies on vast synthetic training datasets, such as FlyingChairs and FlyingThings3D, due to the number of parameters involved.
+The models are then evaluated on benchmarks like MPI Sintel, KITTI, and the high-resolution Spring dataset.
+However, models trained exclusively on synthetic data often struggle with the domain gap when applied to real-world footage.